ministryofjustice/moj-frontend/docs/components/date-picker.md

 - for a relative date or one they need to look up, for example last Thursday or next Wednesday
 - to enter today's date more quickly
-- for available dates only
+- for available dates only, for example for prison visits

 ### When not to use